 - In the manga Koudelka (from Shadow Hearts franchise), the titular character manages to control a Cosmic Horror by hypnotizing herself before she got possessed by that monster, so she could awaken her personality while possesed and assert control.
 It is as awesome as it sounds.

 - The premise of Devilman is that a teenager named Akira hijacks his own Demonic Possession, which gives him full control over the demon Amon's power.
 His friend Ryu explains that any human can do this if he/she is able to retain their sense of reason.

-- In Soul Eater, Medusa initially planned make her own Kishin, but decided it (e.g. Crona) was a failure, so she instead releases Asura, the original Kishin.
-After that she apparently changed her mind about Crona and decided try again to make hir a Kishin capable of devouring Asura himself, which she finishes with a Thanatos Gambit.
+- In Soul Eater, Medusa initially planned to make her own Kishin, but decided it (e.g. Crona) was a failure, so she instead releases Asura, the original Kishin.
+After that, she apparently changed her mind about Crona and decided to try again to make hir a Kishin capable of devouring Asura himself, which she finishes with a Thanatos Gambit.
 All of this For Science!, essentially.
 Ultimately, Crona is able to eat Asura, but falls victim to Assimilation Backfire soon after.

 - In a Thor comic book annual, Demogorge the God-Eater, an ancient deity whose very purpose is to destroy gods, is awakened before its time and opposed by an alliance of heroic gods from Earth's various pantheons.
 He ends up eating them all, but Thor's will is too strong, and not only takes over its body, he forces it to restore all the deities it had already eaten!

 - At one time, the Hulk was hypnotized by the Ringmaster.

 - Mister Sinister took over the body of one of the Celestial Host, beings with such unfathomable power that one of them has more power than Galactus, through genetic usurping, basically turning him into a god.